dftbplus/dftbplus/INSTALL.rst

 to CMake during the configuration.
-In this case CMake will try to find those dependencies in the system only (by searching in the standard system paths and in the locations defined in the environment variable ``CMAKE_PREFIX_PATH``) and stop if any of components was not found.
+In this case CMake will try to find those dependencies in the system only (by searching in the standard system paths and in the locations defined in the environment variable ``CMAKE_PREFIX_PATH``) and stop if some components were not found.

 Troubleshooting